cristianrgreco/javagrad/README.md

 For example, let the weight be `2`, the bias be `3`.
 For a single input of `1`, the neuron would output `1*2+3 = 5`.

 The activation function determines whether the or not the neuron will be activated.
-An activation function will usually normalise the outputs to values within a range.
-Tanh is such a function which has a range between `-1` and `1`:
+An activation function will normalise the outputs to values within a range.
+Tanh is such a function, with a range between `-1` and `1`:

 ![tanh](tanh.png)